JulianBirch/cljs-ajax/README.md

 * `:body` the exact data to send with in the request.
 If specified, both `:params` and `:request-format` are ignored.
 Note that you can submit js/FormData and other "raw" javascript types through this.
 * `:interceptors` - the [interceptors](docs/interceptors.md) to run for this request.
 If not set, runs contents of the `default-interceptors` global atom.
 This is an empty vector by default.
 For more information, visit the [interceptors page](docs/interceptors.md).

-Everything can be blank, but if you don't provide an `:error-handler` you're going to have a bad time.
+Note that you can override `default-handler` and `default-error-handler`, but they are global to your application/page.

 ### JSON specific settings